-So how long did you think you’d have to wait until the gossip girl quote starts coming in?
-Yes I spent quite a lot of this trip pretending I was Serena and Blair but Grand Central Terminal was the one land mark that took me by surprise!
-After all it’s just a train station right?
+So how long did you think you’d have to wait until the gossip girl quotes start coming in?
+Yes, I spent quite a lot of this trip pretending I was Serena and Blair but Grand Central Terminal was the one landmark that took me by surprise!
+After all, it’s just a train station right?
 Wrong!
-So so wrong Grand Central Terminal is an experience!
-I felt like I’d be swept up into a million movie scenes the moment I walked into that shiny concourse.
+Grand Central Terminal is an experience!
+I felt like I’d been swept up into a million movie scenes the moment I walked onto that shiny concourse.
 From the buildings fascinating architecture, American flags, endless rows of shops and a locally sourced food market, it’s a far cry from a train station.

 It’s the Dorchester of train stations.
-With its astronomical mural on the ceiling, Grand chandeliers and an Oyster Bar that first opened its doors to the public in 1913!
-Grand Central Terminal is not a land mark to be missed.
-My hotel was on 42nd street Lexington Avenue which meant we walked through the terminal twice everyday and it took my breath away every single time.
+With its astronomical mural on the ceiling, Grand chandeliers and an Oyster Bar that first opened its doors in 1913!
+Grand Central Terminal is not to be missed.
+Our hotel was on 42nd Street, Lexington Avenue which meant we walked through the terminal twice every day and it took my breath away every. single. time.

-With a the mix of luxury shops and a whole floor dedicated to the dining concourse its hard to know whether to shop or eat!
-Being the foodie I am I opted to eat and NYC is full of shops!
-It’s was a hard choice with 22 eatery’s to chose from!
-Do we go sweet or savoury we need both!
-We opted for a chicken gyros from Eata Pita which was to die for!
-Finished with a muffin from Magnolia Bakery (the best cake makers in the state of New York – I think!)
-More on Magnolia Bakery!
-But there’s much more to chose from including coffees, pizza, ice cream and bagels!
+With the mix of luxury shops and a whole floor dedicated to the dining concourse its hard to know whether to shop or eat!
+Being the foodie I am I opted to eat!
+It was a hard choice with 22 eatery’s to chose from!
+Do we go sweet or savoury or both!
+We opted for a chicken gyros from Eata Pita which were to die for & Finished with a muffin from Magnolia Bakery (the best cake makers in the state of New York – I think!)
+But there’s much more to choose from including coffees, pizza, ice cream and bagels!
 Grab something to go whilst taking the exit via the Grand Central Food Market.
 And better yet if your exploring New York on a budget the terminal is free!